-The Conservation Champion award will be awarded annually at the OutDoor Show in Friedrichshafen, each July.
-It will be awarded to those members who have put extra effort into fundraising for the Association, or who have organised events and shown support to EOCA in other ways.
+The Conservation Champion award will be awarded annually at the OutDoor Show in Friedrichshafen, each summer.
+It will be awarded to those members who have used creative and innovative ways to fundraise for, or raise awareness of the Association.
 The award will look at the efforts of each member individually, and the award will recognise the amount of time and commitment involved, based on the size and manpower of the company in question, rather than specifically the amount raised.

-During the infamous OutDoor Party at the OutDoor Show, Friedrichshafen in July 2014, the European Outdoor Conservation Association (EOCA) took to the main stage to announce that they were naming Klean Kanteen, Maruba Sports Publishing and Roc Noir as their 2014 Conservation Champions.
+During the infamous OutDoor Party at the OutDoor Show, Friedrichshafen in June 2017, the European Outdoor Conservation Association (EOCA) took to the main stage to announce that they were naming Arc'teryx, Snugpak and Ortlieb as their 2017 Conservation Champions.

-In front of thousands of members of the outdoor industry, EOCA Board Members Nick Brown (Nikwax) and Jan Lorch (Vaude) awarded the certificates to these three EOCA members who have gone the extra mile in supporting conservation, and led the way in innovative fundraising efforts:
+In front of thousands of members of the outdoor industry, EOCA Board Members Nick Brown (Nikwax), Jan Lorch (Vaude), Perry Laukens (KEEN) and Edu Uribesalgo (Ternua) awarded the certificates to these three EOCA members who have gone the extra mile in supporting conservation, and led the way in innovative fundraising efforts:

-Catherine Savidge, Joint General Manager of EOCA said, “the Conservation Champion award is about recognising member companies large and small, who take the initiative to benefit conservation through EOCA in ways other than simply paying their membership fees.
-We are proud to work with these three companies, all of whom are passionate about the great outdoors and their responsibility to it.”
+Catherine Savidge, Joint General Manager of EOCA said, “the Conservation Champion Award is about recognising member companies large and small, who benefit conservation through EOCA with creative and forward thinking initiatives.
+We are proud to work with these three companies, each of which are passionate about the great outdoors and their responsibility towards it.”